Switzerland has no shortage of jaw-dropping views. This article shows you some of the best things to do in Pontresina Switzerland.

 Via Ferrata routes open up areas that inexperienced climbers and hikers would not otherwise have access to.
-Climb the 2973 metres of Diavolezza to reach the viewing platform and enjoy breath-taking views as you climb.
+Climb the 2973 meters of Diavolezza to reach the viewing platform and enjoy breathtaking views as you climb.

 Enjoy a Relaxing Spa Day at the Grand Hotel Kronenhof

 The sublime mountain scenery makes Pontesina a haven for spa and wellness holidays.
 The town and surroundings are blessed with some top hotel spas and retreats and among the most impressive is the Hotel Kronenhof.
 Open to non-residents, the 2000 square meters of the Kronenhof spa offers a relaxing pool with stunning views over the mountains, saunas, solarium, Jacuzzi, salt grotto, fitness room, and a full menu of treatments.